 It comes from the word هَجَر or هِجْرًا to literally mean journey, migration, exodus.

-It is an action that involves major changes, tremendous sacrifices, intense exertion and energy.
+It is an action that involves major changes, tremendous sacrifices, intense exertion, energy and resources.
 It is a process that involves inconceivable discomforts, unimaginable risks and hazards – for the sake of a peace of mind and heart.

 Thus we find that Hijrah was and is only undertaken, under dire need and circumstances.
 It is when harmony has been severely disrupted, that it no longer becomes practical or safe to live in peace.

 It is the nature of the Prophetic duty to migrate.
 Prophets (alaihim solaatu was-salaam) were sent to nations when disharmony and gross injustice becomes a norm and habit in a nation.
 Prophets begin their call to re-establish harmony, peace and justice among their own people.

 It is an established pattern in Prophethood, that their messages were denied, and their people will turn against them – despite the fact that they were the most beloved among their people.

 When the odds turn against them, and they have exhausted all means to live and preach peacefully by their people – they will then be given the permission to leave and migrate.

 Our dear Prophet ﷺ lived in Makkah, for the first 53 years of his life (according to his cousin Ibn Abbas رضي الله عنه).
 He was of such noble character that even his enemies could not deny his nobility and graciousness (even while they strove to murder him).
 He was also renowned and prominent, trustworthy and dependable as a businessman and arbitrator.